-In Sydney, the median house price is upwards of $600,000.
-In Hobart, it's less than $350,000.
-Disparities in housing prices flow through to rental costs - the cost of renting in Sydney is also close to double that for Hobart.
+In Sydney, the median house price is around the $1 million mark.
+In Hobart, it’s less than half of that.
+Disparities in housing prices flow through to rental costs – the cost of renting in Sydney is also more than double compared to Hobart.

 The costs of non-housing goods and services are actually similar across Australian cities.
 Statistics indicate there is no more than a few percentage points difference in non-housing costs between any two cities.

 While there may be significant differences for certain types of goods and services, especially those that are costly to freight, across a basket of consumption items the differences tend to cancel out.

 Price differentials are also small for spending categories that cover many items – such as Food, Clothing & Footwear, Household Items & Services, Transportation, Recreation and Financial Services.
 Even comparing the most expensive city for a category with the cheapest city, the price difference is almost always under 15 per cent (NATSEM).

 Students generally have tight budgets and try hard to minimise spending.
 Expenses tend to be reduced to essential items – such as accommodation, food and electricity – and some spending money for social activities.

 A fairly typical budget for an Australian student might add up to around $500-$600 per week and close to $30,000 per year.
 Students who live frugally – or at home – could live on much less however.

 Accommodation typically accounts for 30%-40% of living costs for students living away from home.
 For example, a student might spend $200 pw (per week) sharing a $400 pw flat with another person (or sharing a $600 pw house with two other people).
 This works out to $10,400 per year.

 For someone living in shared, private accommodation, the weekly budget might look something like this (source: UWA):